-SAORI Arts NYC is a nonprofit organization that encourages people with disabilities to discover inner strengths through free-style weaving.
+SAORI Arts NYC is a nonprofit organization that encourages people with life-limiting conditions to discover inner strengths through free-style weaving.
 We nurture freedom of expression, bringing personal growth, enhanced self-worth, and joy to people of all ages who experience developmental, mental, or physical challenges.

-Our work is guided and informed by our commitment to a special needs population.
+Our work is guided and informed by our commitment to a population with special needs.
 We aim to:

 We believe SAORI weaving provides on going joy for those facing challenges in their lives.
 Art, as a form of the healing process, contributes to personal growth, recovery and self-worth.
 SAORI ARTS NYC offers weaving as an opportunity to build self-confidence and independence for these individuals.